KabitaDhakal/kabita-project/README.md

 ## Overview

-This project is a multi-functional web application that incorporates a calendar, a music player, and a to-do list.
-Each feature enhances user experience and productivity, leveraging local storage for data persistence.
+This project is a basic webpage designed as part of a college assignment.
+It demonstrates fundamental web development skills, incorporating HTML, CSS, and JavaScript to create a simple yet functional user interface.
+The webpage showcases structured content, interactive elements, and responsive design principles.

 ## File Structure